markomitos/proofie/README.md

 # proofie
 Proofie is a recurrent neural network model that uses LSTM to classify whether a piece of news is fake or not.
-It is written in Python using the Tenserflow library.
+It is written in Python using the Tensorflow library.